NaSi

 What is NaSi used for?

-sodium silicide (NaSi) is used in hydrogen production, chemical synthesis, and materials science research.
+sodium silicide (NaSi) is used in lithium-ion battery anode research, sodium-ion battery development, and semiconductor materials science.

 What is the band gap of NaSi?